caketaster/I-Think-Therefore-I-Drink/README.md

 # Acknowledgements

-ATTRIBUTION:

-Attribution for flaticon:
-<a href="https://www.flaticon.com/free-icons/" title="flatiron icons">All icons from Flaticon</a>
+// to add in to Credits:

-Tutorials for:
+Tutorials and videos I used for: django forms update delete
-djngo forms
-update
-delete